 This story originally appeared on Self Financial.

-Here are the best-paying metropolitan areas for millennial women.
+Here are the best large metropolitan areas for saving money.